beepopula/Drip-contract/README.md

 Popula Drip Contract
 ==================

-An implementation for non-transferrable-fungible-token(NTFT), and a customized minting method.
+An implementation for non-transferable-fungible-token(NTFT), and a customized minting method.
-See https://github.com/beepopula/near-non-transferrable-token for more details
+See https://github.com/beepopula/near-non-transferable-token for more details

 Exploring The Code
 ==================